Fundamentals of Railway Curve Superelevation

 Limitation of Velocity on Curved Track at Zero Cross Level.

 The concept of maximum comfortable velocity may also be used to determine the maximum velocity at which rolling stock is permitted to round curved track without superelevation and maintained at zero cross level.
 The lead curve of a turnout located between the heel of the switch and the toe of the frog is an example of curved track that is generally not superelevated.
-Other similar locations would included yard tracks and industrial tracks where increased velocity made possible by superelevation is not required.
+Other similar locations would include yard tracks and industrial tracks where increased velocity made possible by superelevation is not required.
 In such circumstances the maximum comfortable velocity for a given curve may also be the maximum velocity permitted on tangent track adjoining the curve.

 In full scale practice an American Railway Engineering Association No. 8 lateral turnout using a 16 foot 6 inch straight split switch has a lead curve radius of 487.3 feet or degree of curvature of 11 degrees 46 minutes 44 seconds.
 The straight split switch having an angle of 1 degree 46 minutes 22 seconds is calculated as having an effective curve radius of 533.3 feet using an excepted A.R.E.A. formula.